 It was a great choice and I’m so glad we went.
 Here’s some tips from what we learned on our adventure…

 On Google Maps, the drive from Boise to Deadwood Reservoir says it’s about 3 hours total and 2 of these hours would be on a windy dirt road.
 That sounded terrible to me and we almost opted out of going to Deadwood altogether because of the dirt road driving (I hate driving on dirt roads), but I’m SO glad we didn’t back out!

 The drive actually only took us a total of 2 hours from my house in downtown Boise to the first campsite at the reservoir and the one we chose, Cozy Cove Campground.
-We drove like we were going up to McCall and then took a right at Banks/Lowman turn-off and drove until we saw the sign for Deadwood Reservoir (that’s where the dirt road starts on the left).
+We drove like we were going up to McCall on state highway 55 and then took a right at Banks Lowman turn-off onto state highway 17 and drove until we saw the sign for Deadwood Reservoir (that’s where the dirt road starts on the left).

 Not only were the dirt roads not too bad (only the first 10 mins was it kinda bad), but the views along the road are spectacular!
 At some points you’re driving along mountain ridges and can see a lot of the different Idaho mountain ranges in the distance.
 I couldn’t believe it and made my boyfriend stop many times on the way for photos.